bastian-pnptc/premaster/index.md

         content: >
           Startup Autobahn — our most successful platform located in Stuttgart, Germany.

-          Be part of our Business Development or Technology Scouting Team
+          Be part of our Technology Scouting and Investment Team.
         date: 5 months
-      - title: Silicon Valley (Mobility), USA
+      - title: Stuttgart EXPO
         content: >
-          Be part of the mobility team at our HQ in Silicon Valley and see how it compares to Stuttgart
+          Be actively involved in setting up one of the largest Mobility EXPOs in Europe.
+Get a glimps [here](https://www.youtube.com/watch?v=osXHIliPcj4).
-        date: 1 weeks
+        date: 2 weeks
-      - title: Singapur, Vienna, Frankfurt, Paris
+      - title: Vienna, Amsterdam, Paris, London
         content: >
-          Join one of our international mobility-related offices
+          Join one of our European Offices and get insights into a different vertical like Sustainability, Maritime, Travel or Smart Cities etc.
-        date: 1 week
+        date: 2 week
-      - title: Germany, Mercedes-Benz AG
+      - title: Germany, Mercedes-Benz AG (optional)
         content: >
           Change perspective by joining our corporate partner Mercedes-Benz
         date: 3 months
         icon: mbag
-      - title: Take a break!
+      - title: Join a portfolio startup (optional)
         content: >
-          Travel and explore the world
+          Join one of our portfolio startups (e.g. [Flip](https://www.flipapp.de/) or [Sparetech](https://en.sparetech.io/)) and gain practical experience inside a fast-paced startup.
-        date: 1 month
+        date: 3 month
-      - title: Stuttgart, Germany
+      - title: Stuttgart, Germany (optional)
         content: >
-          Back in Stuttgart you will spend 50% of your time with a team you have not worked with before to get even more insights
+          Get insights into another team within STARTUP AUTOBAHN and support our Corporate Innovation or Marketing & Communications Team for a specific project and get an even more comprehensive perspective.
-        date: 4 months
+        date: 1 months
   - title: Community & Communication Manager
     blocks:
       - title: Apply for the Innovation PreMaster Program